mixxxdj/manual/source/glossary.rst

      :term:`BPM` representation.

    MIDI
-     Short for for Musical Instrument Digital Interface.
+     Short for Musical Instrument Digital Interface.
 A digital communications language and hardware specification enabling compatible electronic instruments, sequencers, computers, etc., to communicate with each other in a network.
 Most DJ :term:`controllers <controller>` use MIDI to communicate with computers.

    HID
-     Short for for Human Interface Device, a part of the USB specification.
+     Short for Human Interface Device, a part of the USB specification.
 It specifies a device class (a type of computer hardware) for human interface devices such as keyboards, mice, game controllers, and some DJ :term:`controllers <controller>`.